A member of the Cactus family (Cactaceae), the genus Cereus contains about 33

 Cultivation and Uses

-USDA hardiness zones: 9-11.
-Tolerates 20°F with tip protection.
+9-11.
+It tolerates 20°F with tip protection.

-Sun: Full sun to part shade.
+Full morning sun with afternoon part shade.

-Water after becoming established: Every one or two weeks in summer.
+Water after becoming established:

 In commercial operations, drip irrigation is applied at 10% of the rate used for fruit trees.